×

 Treatment

 There is no known cure for Alpha-1 Antitrypsin.
-However, treating it involves an injecting synthetic alpha-1 antitrypsin, which helps prevent the lungs from deteriorating.
+However, treating it involves injecting synthetic alpha-1 antitrypsin, which helps prevent the lungs from deteriorating.

-Lifestyle Changes:
+Lifestyle Changes

 • Patients must ensure that their daily intake comprises essential nutrients.

-• Along with this, a daily dose of Vitamins E, D and K should be taken.
+• Along with this, a daily dose of Vitamins E, D, and K should be taken.

 Alagille Syndrome